expo/expo/docs/pages/app-signing/local-credentials.md

  -dname "CN=com.expo.your.android.package,OU=,O=,L=,S=,C=US"
 ```

 Once you have the keystore file on your computer, you should move it to the appropriate directory.
-We recommend you keep your keystores in the `android/keystores` directory. **Remember to gitignore all your release keystores!** If you've run the above keytool command and placed the keystore at `android/keystores/release.keystore`, you can ignore that file by adding the following line to `.gitignore`:
+We recommend you keep your keystores in the `android/keystores` directory. **Remember to git-ignore all your release keystores!** If you've run the above keytool command and placed the keystore at `android/keystores/release.keystore`, you can ignore that file by adding the following line to `.gitignore`:

 ```
 android/keystores/release.keystore